cloudnativedevops/blog/content/posts/Kubernetes at Work - Katy Pedelty.md

 ---
 title: "Kubernetes at Work with Katy Pedelty"
 date: 2020-08-04T10:17:16+01:00
-description: "Kubernetes is about solving real problems.
-We talk to 100% real software engineer Torie Joy-Warren about her experiences with k8s and cloud."
+description: "Developer Katy Pedelty talks to the Cloud Native DevOps blog about her Go and Kubernetes experiences.
+Not forgetting Sophie the dog."
 ---

 We recently interviewed software engineer [Torie Joy-Warren](/posts/kubernetes-at-work-torie-joy-warren/) about her experiences with Kubernetes and cloud.
 Here's the next post in our 'Kubernetes at Work' series: an interview with Seattle-based developer Katy Pedelty.
 Welcome, Katy!